 What is batoning?
 Batoning is a skill used mainly for cutting wood by using several different tools.
 Most people use a baton stick or mallet that they hit against a knife or chisel to split the wood.
 This is usually used to attempt to get wood for making fires.

-Through this article you will be learning several different important things about batoning.
+Through this article, you will be learning several different important things about batoning.
 It is cautioned that you learn this skill from a trained professional rather than attempting by yourself.

 When you use a baton with a knife you are just pounding the tool into the material.
-You are always hitting the knife or axe which ever you prefer with the baton.
+You are always hitting the knife or axe, whichever you prefer with the baton.
 The baton is the sledgehammer or other tool of your choice.
 It is recommended that you use another tool other than the baton to drive the edge of your blade into the wood piece.
 Mainly because a sledgehammer or something of the sort can damage the spine of the knife you are working with.

 Besides the normal question of what is batoning, people often ask, “why batoning?”

 We are instinctively known for chopping wood directly and efficiently.
 There are some advantages that the negative viewers of batoning should take into consideration.
-First, there are certain types of wood that are just to tough to simply hit with an axe.
+First, there are certain types of wood that are just too tough to simply hit with an axe.
 To the point where the axe head literally bounces right off of the wood.
 These pieces of wood are sometimes just filled with knots.
 You simply can not just split wood right when it is filled with knots and hard to axe through.

 You should always make sure that your knife is straight before banging it into the wood.
 If the tip of the knife is crooked it can cause damage to your knife.
 Always make a baton that will be comfortable for you if you are doing a lot of batoning.
 It will be far more comfortable than obtaining blisters on your hands or fatigue hand.